These Coconut Flour Cut-Out Christmas cookies are a delicious and healthy way to have fun with your kids! Lower in sugar, nut-free, and gluten-free.

-Six!
+Ten!
 Where has the time gone?!
-My youngest is set to turn four this week, and all I’m seeing is the time left before both are 18 years old and out on their own.
+My youngest is set to turn eight in about ten days, and all I’m seeing is the time left before both are 18 years old and out on their own.
 The glass is always half empty around here, donchaknow? 🙂

-While the future weeping ball of goo in me is dreading their eventual adulthood, the cool, calm, and collected Lauren is grateful now for their advancement, as it allows us all to do many more activities together.
+The future weeping ball of goo in me is dreading their eventual adulthood.
+The cool, calm, and collected Lauren is grateful for their advancement, as it allows us all to do many more activities together.

-What used to be a three-ring circus in the kitchen has slowly evolved into a semi-fun adventure, complete with two little girls learning to chop mushrooms, stir pots, and roll out cookie dough.
+What used to be a three-ring circus in the kitchen has slowly evolved into a semi-fun adventure, complete with two sweet girls learning to chop mushrooms, stir pots, and roll out cookie dough.

 One of my most poignant (and cherished) memories as a child is helping my own mom make the annual batch of Christmas cookies!